Spam Prevention Early Warning System

-The Spam Prevention Early Warning System (SPEWS) was an anonymous service that maintained a list of IP address ranges belonging to internet service providers (ISPs) that host spammers and show little action to prevent their abuse of other networks' resources.
-It could be used by Internet sites as an additional source of information about the senders of unsolicited bulk email, better known as spam.
+The Spam Prevention Early Warning System (SPEWS) was an anonymous, volunteer-operated service that maintained a list of IP address ranges belonging to internet service providers (ISPs) that hosted spammers, were considered spam-friendly, or hosted websites advertised in spam.
+Internet sites could query the list and use it as an additional source of information when deciding whether to block or filter incoming email.